 Starting a new business?
-Get 40% off our accountancy services for 3 months! 😀
+Get 40% off our accountancy services for 3 months! 😎

-This 12 month period is on a constantly rolling basis.
-It looks back at the previous 12 months of activity, rather than looking at records from a particular accounting period or the tax year.
+A business must register for VAT once its taxable turnover reaches or goes higher than the VAT registration threshold in a 12-month period.
+This 12 month period runs on a constantly rolling basis looking back at the previous 12 months of activity, rather than a particular accounting period or tax year.

 You must register for VAT if you believe your turnover is likely to exceed the threshold during the next 30 days.
 You’ll also have to register for VAT if you purchase a business as a going concern, and it’s already VAT registered.